baijunty/Kitkat_Huawei_Y511_T00_Kernel/README.md

      ./mkboot.sh

-If you use  "./mkboot.sh" please eduit it and change your tools path ,
+If you use  "./mkboot.sh" please edit it and change your tools path ,

  # Pack boot.img